moliver28/research-handbook/content/handbook/product/product-processes/_index.md

 ### Non Functional Requirements

-When thinking about features, it is important not only to think about the functional requirements of a feature (defining what the feature will do), but also to think about non-functional requirements (defining how the feature works).
+When thinking about new features, we must not only to think about the functional requirements of a feature (defining what the feature will do), but also to think about non-functional requirements (defining how the feature works).
 At the highest level, non-functional requirements define items such as performance, scalability, compatibility, maintainability and usability characteristics of a feature.
+It is important to have non-functional requirements in place up front, as this is much easier than trying to add them later and change expectations, or break existing workflows.

 For an in depth review of non-functional requirements, see [this resource](https://www.altexsoft.com/blog/non-functional-requirements/).

 Some specific areas were we should consider creating non-functional requirements are discussed below.